utsa-lib-cedish/mapbox-layers/README.md

 export default Dropdown;
 ```

 Now we can use the props we passed in to our Dropdown component to populate the dropdown.
 We'll use the id to populate the label and the `select` element's `id` attribute, and we'll use the `options` prop to generate the dropdown options.
-We'll use the built-in JS `.map` function for this, which is a very common development pattern.
+We'll use the built-in JS `.map` function for this, which is a very common React development pattern.
 When we use `.map` in React we have to give each resulting element a unique `key` attribute.

 `Dropdown.jsx`:
 ```jsx